meddhiabetis/LLM-Powered-Network-Optimization-Advisor/readme.md

-# Network Optimizer Docker Setup
+# LLM-Powered Network Optimization Advisor - Docker Setup

-This repository contains the Dockerized version of the Network Optimization AI Assistant based on fine-tuned Llama-3-8B model.
+This repository contains the Dockerized version of the LLM-Powered Network Optimization Advisor based on a fine-tuned Llama-3-8B model.

 ## Prerequisites